Mobile & Notification Strategy

 "Your Activity" (Notification Center 2.0)

-Upgrading the Notification Center to a personalized page, enhancing experience by:
+Upgrading the Notification Center to a personalized page, enhancing the experience by:

 - Displaying relevant items based on user settings and role